 Any student at USC who earns an undergraduate degree and completes the appropriate

 requirements will be awarded graduation “With Distinction in [Your Major].”
 In our department, this means entering the research track, achieving a certain GPA,

-declare a major, you can discuss how to apply and what is required with your advisor.
+declare a major, you and your advisor can discuss how to apply and what is required.